conda/conda-dot-org/blog/2024-12-05-november-releases.md

 ### ✨ What's New? ✨

-- Adds a new plugin hook for reporter backends.
+- Add a new plugin hook for reporter backends for customizing conda's output.
 - Add support for CEP-17 that allows specifying the path to the site-packages directory of the the Python package via the `repodata.json`.
 - Adds progress bar support for reporter backends plugin hook.
 - Adds support for defining spinners for the reporter backends plugin hook.